FirebaseExtended/experimental-extensions/firestore-new-user-template/README.md

-# Firestore Leaderboard
+# Firestore New User Template

 <!-- Insert preinstall-->

+#### Additional setup

+Make sure that you've set up [Firebase Authentication](https://firebase.google.com/docs/auth) to manage your users.

 **Configuration Parameters**

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your Storage bucket.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Score Field Name:  The fieldname representing the score used for leaderboard calculations.
-Defaults to score.

-* Score Collection Path: What is the Firestore path that contains the user scores?
-For example, if you have the collections player_scores, and each collection has documents containing fields/values representing user ID and score, then you can enter playerScores/{docID}.
-Defaults to user_scores.
+* Template Doc Path:  The path for the template doc to use to create users, eg templates/user_template.

+* User Collection Path: The collection path to put the newly created user document in.
+Default to users.

-* User Name Field Name: The fieldname representing the user name for leaderboard display.
+* User Name Field Name: The fieldname representing the user name, which will filled in with displayName from auth user attribute.
 Defaults to user_name.

-* Leaderboard Collection Path: What is the collection we should use to create the leaderboard document?
-Defaults to leaderboard.

-* Leaderboard Name: The name of the leaderboard document.

-* Leaderboard Size: How many entries to keep in the leaderboard?

 **Cloud Functions:**

+* **onUserAdd:** Listens for changes on user added to Firebase Authentication.

+* **onUserDelete:** Listens for changes on user deleted from Firebase Authentication.

-* **onScoreUpdate:** Listens for changes on score update in any user document and updates the leaderboard.
+* **onTemplateChange:** Listens for changes on template document is updated.

 **Access Required**: